 - A. Educate and train all employees regularly on proper FOG control and disposal. - B. DO NOT pour any grease into sinks, floor drains, or mop sinks. - C. Remind employees of proper grease disposal methods by posting the multi-lingual, "Good Cleaning Practices" signs available from ISS above all kitchen sinks, floor drains, and mop sinks.
-Examples of these signs are available in Appendix I. - D. Segregate, collect, and recycle waste cooking oil, grill scrapings, and pan drippings from cooking equipment and dispose into a designated grease recycling container without spilling.
+Examples of these signs are available in Appendix I.

-FOG MANAGEMENT PROGRAM 4.0 FSE REQUIREMENTS
+FOG Management Program 4.0 FSES REQUIREMENTS